sethbern/CSJava/_sources/Unit3-If-Statements/topic-3-2-ifs.rst

     }

 Common Errors with If Statements
 ---------------------------------

-Here are some rules to follow with if statements to avoid some common errors:
+Here are some rules to follow to avoid common errors:

 - Always use curly brackets ``{`` and ``}`` to enclose the block of statements under the if condition.
 Java doesn't care if you indent the code -- it goes by the { }.